Warriorrrr/EarthMCAlerts/README.md

 # EarthMC Alerts

-Plays a sound when you need to move your fishing bobber.
+Plays a sound when you need to move your fishing bobber, or when you go afk.